en9apr/sphinx/_build/html/_sources/order_of_accuracy.txt

 **How do we identify whether diffusion, convection and unsteadyness are compatible in terms of the physics?**

-* Numerical discretizations: Must be adequate for the physical process :math:`\rightarrow` Convection, Diffision, Unsteadyness
+* Numerical discretizations: Must be adequate for the physical process :math:`\rightarrow` Convection, Diffusion, Unsteadyness

 * Model Equations are simplified forms of the Navier Stokes Equations.